Step by Step New CCSE Student Orientation

 - Software Engineering

-There are many different domains within the field of computing.
+There are many domains within the field of computing!

 CCSE Majors mainly focus on the technical side of the software concerning computers, and to some extent, the hardware.

-Computer Engineering majors focus on the hardware side of computing.
-Software is touched on a little bit.
+Computer Engineering- Hardware focused, primarily theory-based, small amount of programming, housed in SPCEET.
 If you're interested in this major, check out the Southern Polytechnic College of Engineering and Engineering Technology.

-Information Systems is the more business side of computing, and is a Bachelor of Business Administration.
+Information Systems - User/organization focused, no programming, housed in Coles.
+It is the more business side of computing, and is a Bachelor of Business Administration.
 If you're interested in this major, check out the Coles College of Business.

-Information Security and Assurance is also focused on business, and is also a Bachelor of Business Administration.
+Information Security & Assurance - User/organization security concepts & practices focused, no programming, housed in Coles.
+It is also focused on business, and is also a Bachelor of Business Administration.
 You'll also find this major in the Coles College of Business.

-Cybersecurity is a blend of the technical side of IT, the business aspect of Information Security and Assurance, and a little bit of Criminal Justice.
+Cybersecurity - Software/user focused, primarily practicality based centering around security, very small amount of programming, housed in Coles.
+It is a blend of the technical side of IT, the business aspect of Information Security and Assurance, and a bit of Criminal Justice.
 It's a 100% online degree.
 You can find more information about this degree in the Cyber Institute.

 New Student Orientation Website - Find important orientation information for any new KSU student.